 Respiratory variables such as FVC (<75%) are associated with poor prognosis over the course of disease but have not been shown to be a predictor of one year mortality from time of diagnosis.

 Evaluation of patient’s environmental surroundings should be a key component of the initial history.
 Elements such as availability of caregiver support, household accessibility, job requirements should all be elicited.
 The role of social workers in a multidisciplinary clinic is invaluable to help find solutions for any of these factors that may lead to increased caregiver burden and applying for disability services.
 Home evaluation by physical and occupational therapists is useful prior to obtaining durable medical equipment (DME) such as power wheelchairs, Hoyer lift devices, grab bars, shower chairs, bedside commodes.

 Social role and social support system

-- Caregiver support should include assisting informal caregivers to consider and purchase nursing care/home health aids/companions to decompress them from basic personal care so that household management can occur.
+- Caregiver support should include assisting informal caregivers to consider and purchase nursing care/home health aides/companions to decompress them from basic personal care so that household management can occur

 Available or current treatment guidelines